SchenbergZY/manual/book/installation-and-setup/git_bash_conda_vs-code.md

 # Combining Git Bash, VS Code and Conda

 ## Conda in Git Bash
 Git Bash is a shell (also referred to as "the terminal") that is automatically installed with git.
-It provides Unix-like commands on a Windows OS, and is recommended for working with open source projects like Jupyter (for example `pip install`, building Jupyter books, using Git Bash in VS Code, etc).
+It provides Unix-like commands on a Windows OS, and is recommended for working with open source projects like Jupyter (for example `pip install`, building TeachBooks, using Git Bash in VS Code, etc).
 To do this, `conda` needs to be setup properly; this is described here:

 (vscode-setup-bash)=
 ````{tab} Windows - Git Bash (preferred)